colindelotavo/discord-nickname-resetter/README.md

 nickname -> display_name
 ```
 - Add catch for server owner: Checks if server owner has nickname and states that it is unable to change it.
+- States if all names are already reset: Also adds a note if server owner has a nickname that cannot be changed for visibility.

 ## Support